arskom/spyne/README.rst

 The main developers of Spyne lurk in the `official soap implementors forum <http://mail.python.org/mailman/listinfo/soap/>`_ kindly operated by python.org.
-That's mostly because Spyne is the continuation of soaplib, but also because soap is an important part of Spyne.
+That's mostly because Spyne is the continuation of soaplib, but also because Soap is an important part of Spyne.

 You can also use the 'spyne' tag to ask questions on `Stack Overflow <http://stackoverflow.com>`_.